DEFRA/software-development-standards/docs/guides/continuous_integration.md

 # Continuous integration

-NOTE: This guidance only applies to repositories and projects which are public on GitHub and can therefore take advantage of several free integrations.
-We intend to expand upon this guide in the future to cover the rest of our ecosystem.

 > Continuous Integration (CI) is a development practice that requires developers to integrate code into a shared repository several times a day.
 Each check-in is then verified by an automated build, allowing teams to detect problems early.
 >
 > [ThoughtWorks](https://www.thoughtworks.com/continuous-integration)